emhgit/usaco-guide-next/docs/MIGRATION.md

 These were core components of the system design.
 Hence, the Next.js system design has to replicate this functionality while adapting to the changes in the framework.

 The static page generation phase of the Next.js build process utilizes parallel processing to build pages simultaneously.
-To account for this, content will be pre-loaded using filesystem reads in a similar manner, but an **SQLite database** will be used as a shared caching layer.
+To account for this, content will be pre-loaded using filesystem reads in a similar manner.
+But, an **SQLite database** will be used as a shared caching layer.
 This allows for read-only queries across all workers during build time, eliminating redundant I/O and parsing.
 A prebuild script will be used to parse all MDX files and store them in the database.
 The types defined in [content.ts](../src/types/content.ts) will be used to ensure consistency.
 Files such as the [solution template](../src/pages/problems/[slug]/solution/index.tsx) and [module template](../src/pages/[division]/[slug]/index.tsx) will query the database and dynamically load content.

-Note: the current system design is currently being transitioned from JSON file-based caching to SQLite.

 ## Database Schema Design